What is real-time communication and how to use it?

-Last updated on: January 20, 2022
+Last updated on: November 29, 2022

-So, here’s a situation: you work in sales from your home and an important client finally contacts you after weeks of silence.
+You work in sales from your home and an important client finally contacts you after weeks of silence.
 They want to buy your product at a lower price and they insist they do it right this moment.
 You, however, need to check with the higher-ups whether this is a suitable price.

 What is real-time communication?

-Simply put, this is a type of communication where there is no delay between the moment one person sends a message, and the moment the intended person or people receive the message.
+Simply put, this is a type of communication where there is no delay between the moment one person sends a message and the moment the other person(s) receive the message.

-Well, aside from face-to-face conversations, through the use of different types of real-time communication tools.
+Well, aside from face-to-face conversations, it works through the use of different types of communication tools.